pmatulis/maas-one/README.md

 ## Configure Juju

-Define a MAAS cloud, add it to Juju, and add a cloud credential.

-Run a script on the KVM host:
+Define a MAAS cloud, add it to Juju, and add a cloud credential by running a script on the KVM host:

     cd ~/maas-one
     ./cloud-and-creds.sh